mcbeav/Palette/README.md

 <h4 align="center">Combine Files</h4>

-<p>Combine Files combines the colors loaded into ColorSnapper with the palette file you select removing any duplicate colors in the process.</p>
+<p><i>Combine Files</i> combines the colors loaded into ColorSnapper with the palette file you select removing any duplicate colors in the process.</p>

 <p>When loading a palette file using the normal Load Palette, the color data will first be cleared from ColorSnapper.
-Using the Combine Files menu option will keep the color data in ColorSnapper & load the colors saved in a palette file.</p>
+Using the <i>Combine Files</i> menu option will keep the color data in ColorSnapper & load the colors saved in a palette file.</p>

 <br>